Application Submission Procedures

 When you request references, do you mean you want me to send in letters of recommendation?

-- No. We just need the contact information (name, title, address, phone number, and e-mail address) for two references.
+- No. We only need the contact information (name, title, address, phone number, and e-mail address) for two references.

 May I send in letters of recommendation even though they are not requested?